-Within the context of academic medicine there is high value placed on research productivity, resulting in a pervasive pressure to publish.
+Within the context of academic health sciences there is high value placed on research productivity, resulting in a pervasive pressure to publish.
 Authorship has become the currency of the academic health professional.
 At the same time, research in academic medicine increasingly involves large teams of diverse collaborators.
 These teams often bring together members of multiple disciplines and roles - clinicians, educators, engineers, psychologists, sociologists - each with their own scholarly cultures, expectations and norms.
 Given this complex context for scholarly practice, being an ethical scholar is challenging; particularly in the practice of authorship.

 Significant ethical lapses relating to authorship and publication have spanned from plagiarism to fraudulent research, causing harm to academic institutions, to the health professions, and to society.
 These major controversies impact the entire academic community, and individuals found guilty of such behavior experience negative consequences such as retraction of papers and forced resignation.
 But while academic scandals receive the most attention in the media and academic press, major ethical lapses are often predicated and enabled by systematic, minor ethical lapses, as evidenced in authorship.
 Pervasive, everyday unethical decisions go unacknowledged and unaddressed and contribute to a system that allows and perhaps rewards unethical behavior.